“I received dirty slap”: ‘Braless’ woman from Ngozi Ezeonu’s audition speaks

 The music journalist emphasised his point by posting a series of photos of some old Nigerian album covers that he found while digging in old crates.

-The journalist concluded his post by saying that our parents are not as holy as they present themselves.
-In his words:
+According to him, the pictures were from a Nigerian record label in the 70s called Clover Sounds.

-Wizkid goes on night out with mystery lady, clip catches the woman hiding her face: "Wife dey house"
+The journalist concluded his post by saying that our parents were not as holy as they presented themselves to their children.

 Actress Ifunanya Igwe establishes school

-In other celebrity news, Legit.ng reported that Nollywood actress Ifunanya Igwe has established a school, to the joy of her numerous followers on social media.
+In other celebrity news, Legit.ng reported that Nollywood actress Ifunanya Igwe had established a school, to the joy of her numerous social media followers.

 On January 13, 2025, the film star took to her Instagram page to share the great news of the institution she founded to give young children quality education.

 Ifunanya Igwe shared photos as she stood before a colourful one-story building.
-She also posted snaps of the school’s environment, including the playground.
+She also posted snaps of the school’s environment, including a playground.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!